phaseportrait/phaseportrait/docs/cobweb.md

 * **max_steps** : int, default=100

-    Maximun number of points to be represented.
+    Maximum number of points to be represented.

 * **n_points** : int, default=10000